netdata/go.d.plugin/modules/weblog/README.md

     or if SSL is used.
 The `%O` format provided by [`mod_logio`](https://httpd.apache.org/docs/2.4/mod/mod_logio.html) will log the actual number of bytes sent over the network.
 -   To get `%I` and `%O` working you need to enable `mod_logio` on Apache.
--   Nginx logs URI with query parameters, Apache doesnt.
+-   NGINX logs URI with query parameters, Apache doesnt.
 -   `$request` is parsed into `$request_method`, `$request_uri` and `$server_protocol`.
 If you have `$request` in your log format, there is no sense to have others.
 -   Don't use both `$bytes_sent` and `$body_bytes_sent` (`%O` and `%B` or `%b`).
 The module does not distinguish between these parameters.